Non-smooth stochastic gradient descent using smoothing functions: The smoothing stochastic gradient method

 for some $C>0$. \eassumption

 By now, we have outlined the general assumptions required for the SSG algorithm.
-Next, we will present additional specific assumptions for the convex and nonconvex cases, and then develop the corresponding convergence results.
+Next, we will present additional specific assumptions for the convex and non-convex cases, and then develop the corresponding convergence results.